NextronSystems/aurora-agent-manual/usage/installation.rst

     aurora-agent.exe --install --rules-path .\rules --rules-path .\my-rules

-All the flags that you pass together with  are used for the configuration file ``agent.config``.
+All the flags that you pass together with  are used for the configuration file ``agent-config.yml``.

 .. code:: bash